Heart and valve care

 Heart care that focuses on the whole you

-Your doctors, specialists and care team collaborate, working together for you and with you.
+Your cardiovascular specialist and care team collaborate, working together with you and for you.
 Your doctor listens to understand your healthcare needs, new symptoms and goals.
-And all your caregivers communicate and collaborate as a team.
-At Ascension sites of care, your care team supports you before, during and after your heart valve surgery, to help you return to the regular daily activities and those you love.
-Your doctor will work with you to monitor your heart health over time, including cardiac rehab and medication management.
+At Ascension sites of care, your care team supports you before, during and after your heart valve surgery to help you return to the regular daily activities and those you love.
+Your doctor will work with you to monitor your heart health over time.
+And your follow-up care may include cardiac rehab and medication management.

 Get a second opinion for your structural heart diagnosis or care plan

 Get the confidence and peace of mind that your doctor and cardiovascular care plan for structural heart and valve are right for you.
 It's easy to get a second opinion at Ascension sites of care.
 We can review your medical records and healthcare history to answer your questions and discuss options for restoring or correcting your heart’s rhythm.
 Talk with one of our doctors about a personalized heart care plan.